tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 	if 'password' in msg or 'office' in msg: tier2assist.append({'msg': 'Click here to reset your office password.', 'action': 'https://account.live.com/password/reset'})

-Shedule and appointment
+Schedule an appointment
 """""""""""""""""""""""""""""""""""""

-Now let's say you want to allow a user to schedule and appointment.
+Now let's say you want to allow a user to schedule an appointment.
 Here is a rule that does this if they select a checkbox that contains the word schedule: